josbeir/cakephp-docs-md/docs/2/en/core-libraries/components/authentication.md

 using CRUD mappings.
 These mapped results are then checked in the AclComponent as specific permissions.

-For example, taking `/posts/index` as the current request.
+For example, taking [Posts / index](posts/index.md) as the current request.
 The default mapping for `index`, is a `read` permission check.
 The Acl check would then be for the `posts` controller with the `read` permission.
 This allows you to create permission systems that focus more on what is being